-- a) The wording of Condition 9(1)(m) of Schedules 11 and 12 (the Transmission DMLs) of the draft DCO (document reference 3.1), ensures that a conclusion of no AEOI can be made at the consenting stage as construction cannot commence until the MMO is satisfied, in consultation with Natural England, that there is 'no adverse effect beyond reasonable scientific doubt' on the Haisborough, Hammond and Winterton (HHW) SAC.
-The condition requires that a HHW SAC Site Integrity Plan (SIP), in accordance with the Outline HHW SAC SIP (document reference 8.20), is agreed with the MMO in consultation with Natural England prior to construction. - b) The Outline HHW SAC SIP (document reference 8.20) shows that the aim of the installation strategy for cables in the SAC would be to bury cables below the mobile sandwaves to avoid or minimise the requirement for routine re-burial of cables during the operational phase to ensure the effects are localised and temporary.
-Sediment arising from any pre-sweeping (a discrete dredging operation designed to lower the seabed level within a distinct identified channel to enable marine cables to be installed to a depth which reduces the risk of cable exposure and minimises the likelihood of reburial operations) within the SAC must be deposited within the SAC in accordance with section 5.4 of the Outline HHW SAC SIP.
-A sandwave study by ABPmer (Appendix 7.1 of the Information to Support HRA Report) concluded that, as sediment will remain within the boundaries of the SAC within the natural limits, there will be no significant change to sandbank extent, topography and sediment composition.
+The installation strategy for cables in the SAC would be to bury cables below the mobile sandwaves to avoid or minimise the requirement for routine re-burial of cables during the operational phase to ensure the effects are localised and temporary.
+Sediment arising from any pre-sweeping (a discrete dredging operation designed to lower the seabed level within a distinct identified channel to enable marine cables to be installed to a depth which reduces the risk of cable exposure and minimises the likelihood of reburial operations) within the SAC must be deposited within the SAC in accordance with section 5.4 of the HHW SAC control document (Document reference 8.20).
+The sandwave study by ABPmer (Appendix 7.1 of the Information to Support HRA Report) concluded that, as sediment will remain within the boundaries of the SAC within the natural limits, there will be no significant change to sandbank extent, topography and sediment composition.
 Once re-deposited on the seabed, the sediment will immediately re-join the local and regional sediment transport system and therefore the dredging and associated disposal will not affect the form or function of the sandbanks or the sandbank communities which are adapted to natural disturbance and are therefore likely to be able to recover within a few tidal cycles.
 The location(s) of sediment disposal will be informed by the pre-construction surveys and a primary aim of the sediment disposal strategy (i.e. locations and methodology for disposal) will be to facilitate recovery.
-The strategy will also be informed by any available evidence regarding recovery from other relevant projects.
-The cable installation strategy and the location(s) and methodology for disposal must be agreed with the MMO in consultation with Natural England through the Outline HHW SAC SIP (document reference 8.20) before works can commence.

-The maximum area of temporary physical disturbance (2.45km) due to cable laying operations, including pre-sweeping equates to 0.37% of the sandbanks and 0.17% of the total area of the SAC.
-Any additional area associated with sediment disposal will be a factor of the disposal areas to be agreed with the MMO in consultation with Natural England and as discussed above, deposited sediment will immediately re-join the local and regional sediment transport system.
-The ABPmer study (Appendix 7.1 of the Information to Support HRA report) concluded that as the cable corridor is oriented in most cases transverse to the sand wave crests which require levelling, only
+Mitigation measures such as disposing of sediment as close to and updrift of where it was dredged from and using a fall pipe to ensure the accuracy of the disposal operations are secured within the outline HHW SAC control document (document reference 8.20).
+The cable installation strategy will also be informed by any available evidence regarding recovery from other relevant projects.
+The installation strategy including the sediment disposal strategy must be agreed with the MMO in consultation with Natural b) The Outline HHW SAC control document (document reference 8.20) shows that the aim of the installation strategy for cables in the SAC would be to bury cables below the mobile sandwaves (to a "seabed reference level", below which sediment is not mobile) to avoid or minimise the requirement for routine re-burial of cables during the operational phase to ensure the effects are localised and temporary.
+The Information to Support HRA report (document 5.3) considers a worst case scenario disturbance area (which assumes cables have not been buried to the seabed reference level) for cable reburial activities within the SAC which equates to 0.4km2 over the life of the project (0.03% of the total area of the SAC or 0.07% of the sandbank area).
+This is estimated using a worst case scenario of 4km per cable pair within the SAC, and a disturbance width of 10m.
+However, if reburial is required, it is likely that this would be for shorter sections (e.g. 1km) at any one time (see paragraph 476 of the Information to Support HRA report) and recovery of both S.spinulosa reef and Sandbanks would occur following reburial operations.